prgrobots/mkdocs-CIV-ROB/docs/sessions/session-08.md

 #### Session Introduction

 This session is dedicated to **completing the hands-on exercises and lab preparation work from Session 7**.
-You will finalize your configuration management systems, complete the ROS2 launch file implementations, and ensure your Labs 3-4 are properly refactored with the new configuration-driven approach. **All lab work and exercises from Session 7 must be completed by the end of this session**, as this forms the foundation for Portfolio Assessment 1.
+You will finalize your configuration management systems, complete the ROS2 launch file implementations, and ensure your Labs 3-4 are properly refactored with the new configuration-driven approach. **All lab work and exercises from Session 7 must be completed by the end of this session**.

 The session focuses on **practical implementation and completion** of:
 - Configuration Manager system for Labs 3-4